 From Penn’s Academically Based Community Service (ABCS) courses which combine theory and practice through activities that make a difference in public schools, churches, synagogues, and outreach centers in the West Philadelphia communities to Penntoring to Kite and Key, giving back to the surrounding Philadelphia community is a big deal at Penn.

 Located in Manhattan’s Morningside Heights, just north of the Upper West Side and just south of Harlem, Columbia University gives students the perfect blend of an outstanding Ivy League education in the greatest city of the world.
-With 6,084 undergraduates, Columbia has one of the most ethnically diverse student bodies of all of the Ivy League colleges and Columbia University Admissions makes it among the most competitive to get into.
+With about 6,000 undergraduates, Columbia has one of the most ethnically diverse student bodies of all of the Ivy League colleges and Columbia University admissions makes it among the most competitive to get into.

 Rentals of Manhattan apartments are unaffordable for most Columbia students, so nearly all undergraduates live on campus.
 And while this could make for a very social campus, that’s not the case here.
 Viewed as not PC, fraternities and sororities are in the minority at Columbia.
 But what’s lacking in social life is certainly made up for in all that New York City has to offer.